codewars/docs/content/recipes/authoring/translation.md

 ## Conformity to overall kata idea

-A translation should not substantially change either the overall idea nor the requirements of the kata.
+A translation should substantially change neither the overall idea nor the requirements of the kata.
 It should be as consistent as possible with the original version in terms of difficulty, required performance, and overall composition.
 In particular:

 - **Respect the performance requirements of the kata.** If, for example, it's agreed that the kata should accept only (sub)linear solutions, make sure that the translated tests reject solutions of higher computational complexity.
 Languages and runtimes differ in terms of performance, so increase/decrease the amount of test cases and input ranges accordingly.
 - If possible, your translation should hold to the **original author's idea**.
 In case of doubts, you can always ask them for opinions, or use the initial language version as a baseline.
 However, especially for older kata, it may happen that the initial version (and other older versions) are outdated, and the concept of the kata evolved.
 You can ask kata contributors or other users for opinion and ideas on how to proceed.